The Brilliance of Dave Chappelle

 This is the reason Chappelle can incorporate relevant history into his routines as analogies or points of reference to his current topic.
 He has the comedic ability to look at trends and uses logic to predict the next step society might take.

 The man is fearless.
-Chappelle knows that the worst than can happen to a comedian is a bomb.
+Chappelle knows that the worst that can happen to a comedian is a bomb.
 He’s had them like all comedians and survived.

-With that understanding he is able to say whatever he pleases without fear of being brought before a tribunal and put to death.
-He once said he speaks the language of funny fluently and when you have that confidence in your abilities, you’re free to hold the mirror up to the masses and show them where we really are VS where we’re being told we are.
+With that understanding, he is able to say whatever he pleases without fear of being brought before a tribunal and put to death.
+He once said he speaks the language of funny fluently, and when you have that confidence in your abilities, you’re free to hold the mirror up to the masses and show them where we are VS where we’re being told we are.